Postgres foreign data wrapper for Oracle (oracle_fdw) on MacOS

 The Ecto adapter landscape currently lacks an Oracle option.
 If you’re itching to try out Elixir and/or Phoenix but really need to connect to an Oracle database to do anything interesting, you may want to give Laurenz Albe’s oracle_fdw project a try. oracle_fdw implements a foreign data wrapper for Postgres that allows you to connect to, read from, and manipulate remote Oracle databases.

-to properly link Oracle libraries at
+Oracle_fdw relies on DYLD_LIBRARY_PATH to properly link Oracle libraries at

-runtime, but MacOS version 10.11 (El Capitan) and newer ignore DYLD_LIBRARY_PATH
+runtime, but MacOS version 10.11 (El Capitan) and newer ignore DYLD_LIBRARY_PATH as

 part of its System Integrity Protection (SIP) feature.
 These steps will help you both